-See the gearing chart on page 24 for more information.
+See the gearing chart on page 26 for more information.

 All of us at Traxxas want you to safely enjoy your new model.
 Operate your model sensibly and with care, and it will be exciting, safe, and fun for you and those around you.
 Failure to operate your model in a safe and responsible manner may result in property damage and serious injury.
-The precautions and instructions provided or available for this product(s) should be strictly followed to help ensure safe operation.
+The precautions outlined in this manual should be strictly followed to help ensure safe operation.
 You alone must see that the instructions are followed and the precautions are adhered to.